davisking/dlib/README.txt

-COMPILING DLIB EXAMPLE PROGRAMS go into the examples folder and type: mkdir build; cd build; cmake .. ; cmake --build .
+COMPILING DLIB EXAMPLE PROGRAMS
+   Go into the examples folder and type: mkdir build; cd build; cmake .. ; cmake --build .

    That will build all the examples.
 Note that there is nothing to install